pupspulver/php-ip-loockup/README.md

 ### Whats is that?
 It's a simple PHP file to know your IP address.
 It also shows you more info, like the timezone, your Internet provider or your aprox. location using a Geolocation Plugin.
 The location is displayed in a OpenStreet Map, and the other info in a Html table.

-It's also optimized for phones and tablets using the 'Mobile_Detect.php' file.
+It's also optimized for phones and tablets using the 'Mobile_Detect.php' library.
 It automaticaly detects if you're using a phone or not!

 This is a very simple and fancy way to display this info.
 This is a example executing the script in Worpress: https://peekip.ml.